 -

 Water quality: low mineral water or filtered water is your best bet for better tasting coffee!
-The right water temperature, between 90.5 to 96 degrees Celsius, is also important for the proper flavor extraction.
+The right water temperature, between 194.9°F to 204.8°F (90.5°C to 96°C), is also important for the proper flavor extraction.
 Read more in our blog "The best water for coffee brewing".

 -